reactjs/react.dev/content/docs/strict-mode.md

 By intentionally double-invoking methods like the component constructor, strict mode makes patterns like this easier to spot.

-### Detecting legacy context APIs
+### Detecting legacy context API

-As is explained in the [previous legacy `context` post](/docs/legacy-context.html), the prior usage of context is error-prone, and will be removed in a future major version.
-It still works for all 16.x releases but will show up this warning message in strict mode:
+The legacy context API is error-prone, and will be removed in a future major version.
+It still works for all 16.x releases but will show this warning message in strict mode:

 ![](../images/blog/warn-legacy-context-in-strict-mode.png)

-Read the [new usage of context APIs](/docs/context.html) to help migrate to the new version.
+Read the [new context API documentation](/docs/context.html) to help migrate to the new version.